Lightweight WordPress Analytics: I Measured Them All

 A few notes on the ranking.

 Plausible takes the top spot on raw tracker bytes.
 We are fourth.
 That is what the numbers say.
-If your job is "smallest possible tracker on a high-traffic content site that does not need engagement scoring," Plausible is the rational choice on this axis.
-We will not pretend otherwise.
+If your job is "smallest possible tracker on a high-traffic content site that does not need engagement scoring," Plausible is the rational pick on that axis.
+I will not pretend otherwise.

-Koko Analytics is interesting.
-Their tracker is smaller than ours (0.5 KB vs 2.8 KB), but they sit at rank 6 because of the plugin overhead.
-If you weight the tracker heavily, Koko is genuinely small.
-If you weight the total footprint, the script-only category beats it.
+Koko Analytics is the interesting one.
+Their tracker is smaller than ours, 0.5 KB against our 2.8 KB, yet they sit at rank 6 because of the plugin overhead.
+Weight the tracker heavily and Koko looks tiny.
+Weight the total footprint and the script-only category pulls ahead.

-The bottom four are tools that have GA4 in the pipeline.
-The 139 KB gtag.js dominates everything else.
-You could ship a 100-byte WordPress plugin and you would still serve 139 KB to every visitor because of the Google script.
+The bottom four all have GA4 in the pipeline.
+The 139 KB gtag.js swamps everything else.
+You could ship a 100-byte WordPress plugin and still serve 139 KB to every visitor, because of the Google script.

-What this ranking really shows is that "script-only architecture" is the biggest single decision.
-If you pick a script-tag tool (Plausible, Fathom, Umami, Clickport, Simple Analytics), the differences between them on weight are in the noise.
-If you pick a WordPress-native plugin, you are accepting plugin code weight and DB writes in exchange for keeping data inside WordPress.
-If you pick a GA4 wrapper, you are accepting 139 KB on every visitor.
+What this ranking really shows is that script-only architecture is the single biggest decision you make.
+Pick a script-tag tool (Plausible, Fathom, Umami, Clickport, Simple Analytics) and the weight differences between them are noise.
+Pick a WordPress-native plugin and you accept plugin code weight and DB writes in exchange for keeping data inside WordPress.
+Pick a GA4 wrapper and you accept 139 KB on every visitor.

-These are architectural trade-offs, not "which vendor optimized harder."
+These are architectural trade-offs, not a contest over which vendor optimized harder.

 How to verify your current setup is actually lightweight